Title/theme/speakers |

 493030874219

-Fri, 10 Dec 2004 |
+Fri, 10 Dec 2004

-Legal aspects of carbon in the implementation of CDM afforestation, reforestation projects The successful implementation of CDM AR project activities that are environmentally sound and socially equitable poses many legal challenges, explored in the joint IUCN-GTZ-UNEP project of the same title.
+The successful implementation of CDM AR project activities that are environmentally sound and socially equitable poses many legal challenges, explored in the joint IUCN-GTZ-UNEP project of the same title.
 Preliminary project findings will be presented, and feedback on the project outputs invited.

 Maria Socorro Manguiat